Skip to content

 Vancouver and Clark County racial restrictive covenants

 Restrictive covenants were one of the reasons that across many generations people of color found it difficult to live in Clark County.
 In 1970, 99% of the residents of Clark County identified as White.
 Only 548 Black folks, 398 Indigenous Americans, 371 with Asian/PI ancestries, and 151 with Hispanic backgrounds resided in the county, many in an impoverished Vancouver neighborhood near the I-5 bridge across the Columbia River.
 In a sense, they were survivors, remnants of what had been a much larger nonwhite population.
-In 1945, a wartime census estimated that 8,825 African Americans lived in Vancouver.
+In 1944, a wartime census survey estimated that more than 8,000 African Americans lived in the greater Vancouver area working in the Kaiser shipyards.
 After the war they were pushed out, denied jobs and housing, forced to leave.
 Racial deed restrictions played a role in this history of exclusion.
-The links below lead to three resources featuring different kinds of maps, lists, and information showing the neighborhoods impacted by racial restrictive covenants and the history of segregation and exclusion.
+The links below lead to four resources featuring different kinds of maps, lists, and information showing the neighborhoods impacted by racial restrictive covenants and the history of segregation and exclusion.

 map coming soon